TomRook12/tomrook12.github.io/_posts/2025-08-26-Approvals-Traps.md

 tags: [technology,  Salesforce, Flow]
 ---

 Another flow approval post?
 I know!
 I am at the risk of turning this into a Flow Approval blog, I just love them so much.
-I thought I would share some of the things that I struggled to get my head around.
+I thought I would share some of the things that I struggled to get my head around, kept me up or I just had to work out.
+I wanted this post to me eductaional, however I think it has turned into a semi rant.
+That is kind of educational right?

 # Little Things to Trip you Up
 Minor annoyances?
 Slight issues?
 No matter what these things gave me pause and I wasn’t expecting them to work in this way…